hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 A point cloud is a set of data points in space with no specific order.
 It's a common output of scanning processes a

+The unordered structure is a challenge for learning tasks as we must derive permutatin invariant methods.
+PointNet

  We can establish a system of reference .... understand

 Point clouds provide us information about a surface geometry, but we have no information about its topology.